proteus-core/proteus/README.md

 docker run -i -t prospect
 ```

+Building the Docker container takes about 2 hours and requires 7 GB of disk space.

 By default, the build process only runs the security tests.
 The performance benchmarks can also be run already during the build by specifying the `BENCHMARKS=true` build argument (this will add 9+ hours to the build process):